We may earn commission from affiliate links →

 Like many other islands in Greece, walking, hiking, and trekking are some of the most popular activities.
 The island features some interesting hiking trails, which represent a top opportunity to see the best areas of Kimolos and will take you along lesser-known spots around the island, some of which are not accessible by car.

-Best Beaches In Kimolos
+Best Beaches Of Kimolos

-It would be a pity to visit the Greek Islands and not pay a visit to at least some of the stunning beaches.
+It would be a pity to visit the Greek Islands and not visit at least some of the stunning beaches.
 This is also true in Kimolos, where you won’t only find several incredible beaches, but you will be happy to know that many are often very quiet and allow you to spend a day in total solitude.

 Kimolos boasts some incredible unspoiled shores that you shouldn’t miss.